-Apart from a symbol of prestige (jewelry or any similar accessories), platinum has uses in various fields such as automotive industry, where it is used to produce vehicle emissions controlling devices, and for petroleum refining.
-Other small uses includes, such as medicine and biomedicine, glassmaking equipment, investment, electrodes, anticancer drugs, oxygen sensors, spark plugs and turbine engines.
+Apart from a symbol of prestige (jewelry or any similar accessories), platinum has uses in various fields such as the automotive industry, where it is used to produce vehicle emissions controlling devices, and for petroleum refining.
+Other small uses include medicine and biomedicine, glassmaking equipment, electrodes, anticancer drugs, oxygen sensors, spark plugs, and turbine engines.

 Density: 22.56 g/cm3

-Iridium is hard, shiny and one of densest transition metal in the platinum group.
-It also have the most corrosion-resistant metal known till date, even at the extreme temperatures of 2000 °C. It was discovered in 1803 among insoluble impurities in natural platinum by Smithson Tennant.
+Iridium is hard, shiny and one of the densest transition metal in the platinum group.
+It also has the most corrosion-resistant property known to date, even at the extreme temperatures of 2000 °C. It was discovered in 1803 among insoluble impurities in natural platinum by Smithson Tennant.

 Density: 22.59 g/cm3

 Osmium is perhaps the densest naturally occurring element on the Earth, which belongs to the precious platinum group of metals.
-This shiny looking substance have as much as twice the density of lead, and slightly more than that of Iridium.
+This shiny looking substance is twice as dense as lead.